janecuan/New-OJT/README.md

 # OJT (Operation Job Traning)
-This operation job training mangement system is developed for recording and maintaining employee trainings.
+This operation job training mangement system is developed using VB and ASP.NET, for recording and maintaining employee trainings.

 It contains sections showed as below: